gabrocheleau/merkle-patricia-trees-examples/README.md

 A null node!
 Did you expect a branch node?

 This reveals a **key difference between standard ("Radix") tries and Patricia tries**.
 In standards tries, each step of the "path" would be a branch itself (i.e. branch node at `<7>`, `<74>`, `<74 6>`, `<74 65>`, and so on).
 However, creating a branch node for every step of the path is inefficient when there is only one valid "branch" for many of those steps.
 This is inefficient because each branch is a 17-item array, so using them to store only one non-null value is wasteful.
-Patricia tries avoids these unnecessary `branch` nodes by creating `extension` nodes at the beginning of the common path to act as "shortcuts".
+Patricia tries avoid these unnecessary `branch` nodes by creating `extension` nodes at the beginning of the common path to act as "shortcuts".
 This explains why there is no branch node at key "testKe": it's bypassed by an extension node that begins higher-up (i.e. earlier in the path) in the trie.

 ### The Encoded Path in Leaf and Extension Nodes